EzzioGreggio/Ezzi0Toolkit/README.md

-# EzzioToolkit - !!NOTE: THIS TOOL WILL BE RELEASED WITH THE OFFICIAL 1.2 VERSION!!
+# EzzioToolkit
-A simple toolkit that contain some tool's you can use with your linux terminal.
+A simple toolkit that contain some tools you can use with your linux terminal.

 Latest Version released: NONE